hhvm/user-documentation/guides/hack/01-getting-started/02-tools.md

 - `hackfmt` is a CLI code formatter included with HHVM and Hack, and is also used by the various editor and IDE integrations
-- [HHAST] is added provides code style linting, and the ability to automatically modify code to adapt to some changes in the language or libraries
+- [HHAST] provides code style linting, and the ability to automatically modify code to adapt to some changes in the language or libraries
 - [hacktest] and [fbexpect] are commonly used together for writing unit tests